thatapiguy/Budget/README.md

 # Easy Budget - Personal Finance Made Simple

+> [!NOTE]
+> This repository was created using GitHub Copilot and serves as an experimental project.
+While functional, it may not follow all industry best practices or security standards.
+Use at your own discretion.
+>
+> [!IMPORTANT]
+> **Disclaimer:** This software is provided "as is", without warranty of any kind, express or implied.
+The author takes no responsibility for any damages or losses that may occur from using this software.
+By using this application, you acknowledge that:
+> - This is an experimental project
+> - Financial data should be regularly backed up
+> - You should verify all calculations independently
+> - The author is not liable for any errors or financial discrepancies
+> - This is not a replacement for professional financial software

+# Easy Budget - Personal Finance Made Simple

 Easy Budget is a modern, user-friendly personal finance application designed to help you take control of your finances.
 With features like multi-account management, budget tracking, and smart transaction importing, Easy Budget makes managing your money effortless.

 ## 🌟 Key Features